openstack/keystone/doc/source/developing_drivers.rst

 We will try not to update existing methods in ways that will break old driver implementations.
 That means that:

-* we will respect existing parameters and not just delete them.
-If they are to be removed we will respect their behavior and deprecate then in older versions.
+* We will respect existing parameters and not just delete them.
+If they are to be removed we will respect their behavior and deprecate them in older versions.
-* we will add new parameters as optional with backward compatible defaults.
+* We will add new parameters as optional with backward compatible defaults.